-Once you select the Start Workflow option, Workflow monitor opened to monitor the workflow.
-From the below screenshot, our Informatica Load Data From Text File to SQL Server workflow executed without any errors.
+Once you select the Start Workflow option, the Workflow monitor opened to monitor the workflow.
+From the below screenshot, our Informatica Load Data From Text File to SQL Server workflow is executed without any errors.

 Let us open the SQL Server to check whether we successfully transfer the data from a source or not.